mortie/smake/README.md

-# Smake
+# smake

-Smake is a simple Makefile generator which requires zero to no configuration.
+`smake` is a simple Makefile generator which requires little to no configuration.

 <!-- toc -->